 For oil-base trim and cabinetry work you still can’t beat Benjamin Moores Impervo paints.
 They also make an excellent acrylic trim paint along with their many good products.
 Their excellent reputation is well deserved.
 They also have a very handy online tool called ” color visualizer‘ where you can put colors on the walls before picking up a paint brush.
 If you find the paint color you like you don’t have to necessarily use their paint since most companies already have their competitor’s matching color codes in their systems, or they can match the colors.

 As far as regional paint companies, for interior paints, Rodda Paint seems to be the best bang for the buck when you include price and good quality.
-Miller Paint makes an excellent interior paint called Evolution that we are partial to.

 Our company does fine painting, staining, lacquering, and finishing of all types from large painting projects to the small.
 In many cases, a home just needs touch up painting where we match the paint and go around with artist’s brushes and mini rollers to renew the paint in your house.

 Here’s an excellent mobile phone painting app that lets you take a photo of a paint color you’re interested in, (house, room, flower, bedspread) and Sherwin Williams will match the color from its paint charts.
 Color Snap.
 Our painters at Cascade Painting and Restoration have found this program to be very useful to our clients.